RohanSidhu/CAT125_Website/links/coursera.md

     caption_url: https://www.coursera.org/lecture/interactive-python-2/visualizing-objects-3wmyT
 ---
 This specific video has a visualization of what happens when we construct our objects in a class.
 The professor in the video is from Rice and has taught nearly all lower division courses for computer science.

+Coursera is a good resource as they provide numerous lectures, tutorials, and lesson plans to get the most out of programming.